 So what’s the deal?
-Are tomato leaves toxic or not?
+Are tomato leaves poisonous or not?
 According to this food safety study (which compared the potential toxicity of glycoalkaloids found in tomatoes, potatoes, and eggplants), tomatine is a relatively benign glycoalkaloid.
 It resulted in no significant changes to liver weight or body weight when fed to mice, and is not considered adverse to human health.

 What’s most surprising is the discovery of tomatine as a cancer inhibitor.
 The glycoalkaloid has been found to effectively kill or suppress the growth of human breast, colon, liver, and stomach cancer cells.
 This study suggests that consumers could benefit from eating high-tomatine green tomatoes, and that there may be a “need” to develop high-tomatine red tomatoes as well (for the treatment of cancer and/or the study of tomatine as an anti-carcinogenic and anti-viral agent).